 - a.
 Local GPS Base Station Site Confirmation.
 A 24-hour certification of the local GPS base station established was conducted on July 18-19, 2008.
 The results reveal that the local GPS base station is free from site specific problems such as multipath and obstructions.
-Details are provided in the Horizontal and Vertical Control Report and scatter plots in the Separates Report. - b.
+Details are provided in the Horizontal and Vertical Control Report and scatter plots in the Separates Report.
+Data Filed with Original Field Records - b.
 Static Position Check.
 Prior to commencing data collection, the coordinates of the aircraft GPS antenna were determined relative to three marks, which were surveyed by CPE on the tarmac at the Fort Lauderdale Executive Airport.
 Data was logged by each LADS Mk

 II positioning system while the aircraft was static, enabling the positions to be checked against the known GPS antenna point.
 The absolute accuracy of the post-processed KGPS solution during the static position check was 0.171m (95% confidence).
 The results and details of the static position check are enclosed in the Horizontal and Vertical Control Report and Separates Report.
+Data Filed with Original Field Records

 - c.
 Dynamic Position Check.
 During each sortie, GPS data was logged on the aircraft and at the local GPS base station.
 This provided a check between the real-time and post-processed GPS positions.
 The mean difference between the real-time and post-processed positions was 0.901m, with an average SD of 0.096m.
-Details are provided in the Horizontal and Vertical Control Report. - d.
+Details are provided in the Horizontal and Vertical Control Report.
+Data Filed with Original Field Records - d.
 Position Confidence.
 The position quality was also monitored on the GS by checking a post-processed position confidence (C3), which is determined from the AS platform error, GPS error, and residual errors between the actual GPS positions and aircraft position, as determined from the line of best fit.
 No position anomalies were detected.